Comedic Legend Jerry Lewis Dead at 91

 The French are generally right about wine, cheese and pastry.
 They have also always been right about Jerry Lewis, who died Sunday at age 91, his publicist confirmed to the Associated Press

 Lewis is probably best known to people under 70 as a film actor: He was the star, as well as the writer-director, of pictures like The Nutty Professor (1963), a potty work of genius in which he played the dual roles of a nerdy scientist and his alter-ego, Buddy Love, a suave, rude Ratpack-style lothario.
 In 1982 he appeared, opposite Robert De Niro, as kidnapped comedy kingpin Jerry Langford in Martin Scorsese’s King of Comedy.
 Lewis’s MDA Labor Day Telethon, which he hosted to raise money for the Muscular Dystrophy Association, was virtually unavoidable late-summer-holiday television from 1966 to 2010.
-More recently, Lewis continued to perform live well past the age of the average geezers, selling out shows even at age 90.
+More recently, Lewis continued to perform live, selling out shows even at age 90.

 And most people know that, as part of his long career as a writer-director as well as an actor, Lewis directed and starred in an ill-advised film in 1972 called The Day the Clown Cried, about a clown who accompanied children to the gas chambers in Nazi concentration camps.
 The film has never been shown, on Lewis’ orders, but its name alone has always served as a handy punch line for anyone who wanted to cut Lewis down to size.
 But maybe we should be thinking of that unseen film as the pinnacle of risk-taking in a performer who was always willing to take chances, often physically dangerous ones.
 The pratfalls and silly walks that Lewis devised to delight us, year after year and movie after movie, resulted in back injuries—not to mention addiction to painkillers—that essentially led to lifelong pain.
 Being funny hurts.